 Approved training includes:

-If training is provided to the young person because of their employment, it cannot count as approved training.
+If training is provided to the young person as part of their employment contract, it cannot count as approved training.

 What happens once their college course ends?

 CTC will usually end on the last day of the course, often the day of their last exam.
 But if they decide to go on to further education, for instance at university, then CTC can continue until 31 August after the end of their course or they reach age 20, whichever is the sooner.

 What if they leave college after age 16?